Amanylotayef/RNA-Seq-Cancer-Classification/README.md

 There are three notebooks 1-CNN, 2.Transformer+wrapper, 3.
 Transformer+XGBOOST
 # RNA-Seq Cancer Classification Using Deep Learning

-This repository contains the source code and Jupyter notebooks used in the study **"[Your Manuscript Title]"** for multi-class classification of RNA-Seq data from five cancer types.
+This repository contains the source code afor multi-class classification of RNA-Seq data from five cancer types.

 ## Overview